 Visitation is Monday, September 23, at 10:00, at Raymond Road Baptist Church.
 The service will follow at 11:00.

-To send flowers to the family of Perry Sowell, please visit Tribute Store
+To plant a tree in memory of Perry Sowell, please visit Tribute Store